U.S. Senate Democrats unveil $400 bln-a-year plan to tackle climate change | Politics

 U.S. Senate Democrats unveil $400 bln-a-year plan to tackle climate change

+"When Democrats retake the majority in the Senate we will be united to move swiftly," Senate Democratic Leader Chuck Schumer said on a call with reporters.
+"Passing climate legislation will be a top priority."
+Spokespeople for the Senate's Republican majority leader, Mitch McConnell, did not immediately respond to a request for comment.

-The Trump administration has downplayed the risks of climate change and cut regulations on the fossil fuels industries.
+The plan would aim to create at least 10 million jobs in areas like clean energy manufacturing and research and development for new technologies, the 260-page report by the Democrats' Special Committee on the Climate Crisis said.
+The Trump administration has downplayed the risks of climate change and cut regulations on fossil fuels industries.
 The plan offered by Senate Democrats also calls for reforming lobbying laws to reduce the influence of those industries.

-The Senate Democrats' plan would target creation of at least 10 million jobs in areas like clean energy manufacturing and research and development for new technologies, the report by the Senate Democrats' Special Committee on the Climate Crisis said.
+Some environmental groups said the plan did not go far enough and called for elimination of subsidies for oil and gas companies.
+"Senate Democrats talk a good talk when it comes to environmental justice, labor rights, and the climate crisis, but this report does not walk the walk," Charlie Jiang, a climate campaigner with Greenpeace USA, said in a statement.

 - READ MORE ON: